 We Didn't Burn Down The House & No One Got Sick

-We fed fifteen guests easily, leaving some leftovers with our host and sending the rest home with guests.
-We spent a total of $55.00 buying all the food and supplies needed for this event.
+We fed 15 guests easily with 6 chickens, leaving some leftovers with our host and sending the rest home with guests.
+We spent a total of $55.00 on the food and supplies needed for this event.
 And in case you're wondering, the poultry-rubbed chicken went faster than the marinated chicken, but both were thoroughly enjoyed.

 Cam and I had great fun cooking at our friend's party.
 It required a fair amount of time and preparation on our part, but was rewarded by the pride and satisfaction we felt after successfully pulling off the event.
 We enjoyed it so much that we did it again on Memorial Day, 2000 for this same friend's retirement party.
 In fact, Cam went on to become quite proficient at "going mobile", frequently taking his WSM to various locations to cook chicken and ribs for friends.

 So don't be afraid—impress your friends and family with your BBQ expertise.
 Go mobile with your Weber Bullet!

 I can't resist showing you Photos 8 & 9 that I took in October, 2000 at the American Royal Barbecue competition in Kansas City, Mo.
 They show what I consider to be the ultimate in "going mobile" with the Weber Bullet.